ketchino/TYPE-INVENTORY/README.md

 This is an **unofficial, non-profit, fan-made tool**.
 Trade value data comes from a community-maintained Google Sheet and isn't claimed as original work.
 All names, characters, and IP related to *Type Soul* and *Bleach* belong to their respective owners.
 This project is not affiliated with, endorsed by, or connected to Type Soul, Bleach, Roblox, or their rights holders.

-## License

-See [LICENSE](./LICENSE.txt) â€” all rights reserved on the original code/implementation, with the exceptions noted above for third-party data and IP.

 ## Credits

 Made by **ketchino**.